Equivariant K-theory, groupoids and proper actions: Introduction

 \section{Introduction}

-The recent theorem of Freed, Hopkins and Teleman \cite{FHT, FHT2, FHT3} relates the complex equivariant twisted $K$-theory of a simply-connected compact Lie group acting on itself by conjugation to the Verlinde algebra.
+The recent theorem of Freed, Hopkins and Teleman \cite{FHT1, FHT2, FHT3, FHT4} relates the complex equivariant twisted $K$-theory of a simply-connected compact Lie group acting on itself by conjugation to the Verlinde algebra.
 This result links information about the conjugation action with the action of the loop group on its universal space for proper actions.
-If we use the language of groupoids, the two associated groupoids are Morita equivalent.
+If we use the language of groupoids, the two associated groupoids are locally equivalent.
 The invariance of orbifold $K$-theory under Morita equivalence \cite{ALR} also seems to suggest that the language of groupoids is an appropriate framework to work with proper actions.

 The complex representation ring of a compact Lie group $G$ can be identified with the $G$-equivariant complex $K$-theory of a point.
 Equivariant complex $K$-theory is defined via equivariant complex bundles, but this procedure does not give a cohomology theory for proper actions of non-compact Lie groups in general, as shown in \cite{Ph}.
-Phillips constructed an equivariant cohomology theory for any second countable locally compact group $G$ on the category of proper locally compact $G$-spaces.
-This is done using infinite-dimensional complex $G$-Hilbert bundles.
-Sometimes is enough to use finite-dimensional vector bundles, for example in the case of discrete groups \cite{LO}.
-In this paper we will construct complex equivariant $K$-theory for actions of a Lie groupoid $\G = (G_0,G_1) $ (see next section for some background on groupoids) by using extendable complex equivariant bundles, defined below.
-These bundles are finite-dimensional, but are required to satisfy an additional condition.
+Using infinite-dimensional complex $G$-Hilbert bundles, Phillips \cite{Ph} constructs an equivariant cohomology theory for any second countable locally compact group $G$ on the category of proper locally compact $G$-spaces that agrees with equivariant $K$-theory for actions of compact Lie groups.
+But in some cases it is enough to use finite-dimensional vector bundles.
+For example, L\"uck and Oliver show that they suffice for discrete groups \cite{LO}.
+Inspired by methods from that paper, we will construct a version of complex equivariant $K$-theory for actions of a Lie groupoid $\G = (\G_0,\G_1) $ (see the next section for some background on groupoids) by using extendable complex equivariant bundles, defined below.
+These bundles are finite-dimensional, but are required to satisfy an additional condition which will make sure we have a Mayer-Vietoris sequence.

 \begin{defn}